Belsazar Hacquet: Life

 Hacquet was mysterious about the time and place of his birth and the two have remained uncertain, although sources agree that he was an illegitimate child.
 Most sources have cited the information from his autobiography that he was born in 1739 or 1740 in Le Conquet, Brittany to an aristocratic father.
 When he lived in Ljubljana, he told Sigmund Zois that he was born to a Russian grandee, but this has not been supported by any sources.
 In 1821, the German lexicon Das Gelehrte Teutschland mentioned that he had been born in Metz, Lorraine.
 A 2003 investigation in the town archives in Metz has given further credence to the claim that Hacquet had been born in this town or its vicinity.
 The author hypothesised that Balthasar Hacquet was a son of a poor mother and an unknown father, baptised on 11 August 1736 as Jean.
 However, the question remains unsettled pending further research.

 Hacquet studied in Vienna, and was a military surgeon during the Seven Years' War (1756–1763).
-Since 1766 until 1773 he was the miners' surgeon and obstetrician in Idrija.
+From 1766 until 1773 he was the miners' surgeon and obstetrician in Idrija.
 In 1772 he became member of the Carniolan Agricultural Society.
 In 1773 he became a teacher of anatomy, physiology and obstetrics at Ljubljana Lyceum.
 From 1787 until 1805 he was a professor at the Lviv University (University of Lemberg).
-Then he worked in Krakow, where he stayed until 1809.
+Then he worked in Kraków, where he stayed until 1809.
 In 1807 he became dean of the Medical Faculty.
 From 1810, when he retired, he lived in Vienna.